 Cover Level

-Basic policies cover medical expenses and trip cancellation at lower limits.
-Comprehensive policies add higher limits, luggage cover, and broader cancellation reasons.
-For China, comprehensive cover with 24/7 assistance is worth comparing given the language and healthcare challenges.
+Basic policies cover essential medical and cancellation costs.
+Comprehensive plans add higher medical limits, broader cancellation terms, luggage cover, and rental vehicle excess.
+For China, strong medical cover is worth prioritising given the potential cost of international hospital treatment.

 ๐Ÿ‘จโ€๐Ÿ‘ฉโ€๐Ÿ‘งโ€๐Ÿ‘ฆ